Douglas Dewar

 Douglas Dewar (28 May 1875 – 13 January 1957) was a barrister, British civil servant in India, and ornithologist who wrote several books about Indian birds.
 He wrote widely in newspapers such as The Madras Mail, Pioneer, Times of India and periodicals such as the Civil and Military Gazette and Bird Notes.
+He became an active anti-evolutionist and was a founding member of the Evolution Protest Movement.

 Biography

-Douglas was born in London where his father Dr Dewar practised at Sloane Street and Hampton Wick.
+Douglas was born in London where his physician father Dewar practised at Sloane Street and Hampton Wick.
 He studied natural science at Jesus College, Cambridge, before joining the Indian civil service in 1898.
 Dewar married Edith, daughter of Alfred Rawles on 7 March 1902 at Bombay.
 He was posted Accountant General in Punjab from 1921 to 1924.

 Dewar however wrote most on ornithology and wrote numerous books on the birds of India.
 He particularly favoured the study of birds in life in the field wrote in his Birds of the Plains: